-Winterizing - After frost has blackened the foliage of your Daylilies, apply a winter mulch of evergreen boughs, straw, or leaves to in-ground plantings to prevent lifting of the plant's roots during alternating periods of freezing and thawing.
+Winterizing - After frost has blackened the foliage of your Daylilies, cut them back to 2 inches above the soil.
+Apply a winter mulch of evergreen boughs, straw, or leaves to in-ground plantings to prevent lifting of the plant's roots during alternating periods of freezing and thawing.

 For container planting, move plants next to your home's southern foundation for added warmth and protection.
 They may also be moved into an unheated, protected area such as a garage or cellar.
-If moved to a protected area be sure you water them well once every 7 to 10 days.
+If moved to a protected area be sure you water them well once every 2 to 3 weeks, as needed.

 CAUTION: Not all plant material is edible.
 Though most plants are harmless, some contain toxic substances which can cause headaches, nausea, dizziness, or other discomforts.
 As a general rule, only known food products should be eaten.
 In case of ingestion, please contact your local poison control center at once and advise them of the plant ingested.
 Keep out of reach of children.